CAFM-Blog.de | Data Minimization According to GDPR: The TOP 5 Mistakes

 Error 2: Unnecessary data collection and storage

 A common problem related to data minimization is the unnecessary collection and storage of data by companies and organizations.
-Often, more information is collected than is necessary for the respective purpose, which leads to a violation of the principle of data minimization.
+Often, more information is collected than is required for the respective purpose, which leads to a violation of the principle of data minimization.
 This can have various reasons, such as a lack of sensitivity in handling personal data or unclear internal guidelines for data collection.

 Regardless of the reasons, unnecessary data collection and storage constitute a violation of the GDPR and pose risks to the privacy of data subjects.
 To counteract this problem, it is important for companies and organizations to review their data collection processes and ensure that only the necessary information is collected.
 This requires a precise analysis of the respective purposes and a clear definition of the required data.